I buried my toes in the sand beneath me and blinked in confusion.

 Most backpackers in Tofo opt to spend their nights at Fatima’s, and the majority of blog posts I’d read from people who have visited said it was the cheapest option in town.
 I’d originally planned to follow the crowd and rock up there, too, but after reading some shockingly bad reviews online, I opted to splurge instead.

-Especially because, unlike Berlin, it was inexpensive and you could get a lot for your money.
+In Tofo, you can get a lot for your money.

 For $65 a night, I opted to stay at the highly-reviewed Baia Sonambula, which is now one of my favourite guesthouses in the world.